siegerts/xiegerts.com/content/post/chrome-extension-google-oauth-refresh-token/index.md

 +++
-title = "Handling Google OAuth Refresh Token in a Chrome Extension" description = "How to handle the token refresh for the Google OAuth flow in a Chrome extension using an external server API running in a Cloudflare Worker."
+title = "Handling Google OAuth Refresh Tokens in a Chrome Extension" description = "How to handle the token refresh for the Google OAuth flow in a Chrome extension using an external server API running in a Cloudflare Worker."

 tags = [